JoseSerrano22/Film-District/README.md

 The following **additional** features are implemented:

-- [x] Background in details view controller are blurred/
+- [x] Background in details view controller are blurred.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):